The faces of student debt

 There is a lack of understanding about the path that women, particularly Black women, have to take to rise in their field, to at least touch the glass ceiling.
 My boss was a decent guy, but he was like, “You’re going to have to get this degree because of the optics.”
 That credential didn’t make me any better at my job.

 The flip side is I wouldn’t have had access if I just had my bachelor’s degree, or even my MBA, because it is the weight of the Penn name that people respond to, especially when you are a Black woman.
-It is a very different conversation to walk into a room of policymakers and introduce yourself as Dr. Corbin, casually mentioning that you got your doctorate from Penn.
+It is a very different conversation to walk into a room of policymakers and introduce yourself as Dr. Corbett, casually mentioning that you got your doctorate from Penn.
 People change their attitudes.

 I’m usually in the room with mostly White men, who, if they have any postsecondary credential, it’s a bachelor’s; a handful have an advanced degrees.
 It says a lot to Black women about how we, after pushing and grinding and clawing and mortgaging our lives to get these degrees, are still forced to be in these room with people who haven’t had that struggle.